Sunday, October 2, 2016

 Entering the Pudding Festival

-The woman said we have thousands of people from all over the world that come to our festival.
-We have a couple that come from Australia every year.
+The woman said we have thousands of people from all over the world who come to our festival.
+We have a couple who come from Australia every year.

 The Cook-off

-The cook-off consisted of ten contests, we watched the first five.
+The cook-off consisted of ten contests, and we watched the first five.

-Each contest made two of the same puddings, one for the judges to sample, along with samples passed out to the audience to judge.
+Each contest made two of the same puddings: one for the judges to sample, and one for the audience to judge.

 The first pudding was to be auctioned off.